tomysshadow/OldCPUSimulator/README.txt

 --refresh-rate-floor-fifteen
 	Rounds Refresh Rate to the nearest multiple of 15 if applicable.

+-sw (or --software)
+	The software that will be created as the synced process.
+	This argument is required.

+	It must be given last, after all the options.
+It may include command line arguments, which will be passed to the software specified.

 Notice: this tool was previously titled Old CPU Emulator.
 It was renamed because it is not an emulator.